anchpop/wise_mans_haskell/book.md

     `do` is special syntax that we won't cover until the next section, so don't worry about it just yet.
 In our case, the program would evaluate the exact same without it, so **just delete it for now**.
 This is the first change we're making to this project!

 4) `putStrLn "hello world"`: Like `print`, `printf`, or `console.log` in other languages, `putStrLn` is a function that takes some text and writes it to the terminal (with a newline at the end).
-Now I know what you're thinking - that sounds impure!
-How can a Haskell function, which is supposed to take some input and return a result based on that input and do nothing else, possibly write to the terminal!
+Now, how can a Haskell function, which is supposed to take some input and return a result based on that input and do nothing else, possibly write to the terminal!
 And what would it return?
-Well, that will be clear if we examine the type of `putStrLn`.
+Let's examine the type of `putStrLn`.

     ```haskell
     Prelude> :t putStrLn
     putStrLn :: String -> IO ()
     ```

     So it takes a value of type String and returns a value of type `IO ()`?
 Well that makes some sense to the typechecker, since `main`'s type is `IO ()`.
 But what does all this `IO ()` business actually mean?
-I will explain that very soon.
+We will explain that very soon, but first let's actually run the project.

 ## Running the Project